In this article, you’re going to learn what is a debt settlement and how it works.

-- Debt settlement companies charge huge fees ranges from 25% to 50% of total debt settled.
+- Debt settlement companies charge huge fees ranging from 25% to 50% of the total debt settled.

-If you decided on the debt settlement then don’t ignore these upsides and downsides so that you can make the right decision.
-Keeping them in mind not only helps you choose the right debt relief company but also helps you stay away from the lawsuit.
+If you decided on debt settlement then don’t ignore these upsides and downsides so that you can make the right decision.
+Keeping them in mind not only helps you choose the right debt relief company but also helps you stay away from a lawsuit.

 How to negotiate debt settlement?

 If you’re going to settle your debt yourself or using a settlement company there are some important points to consider.
 You’re required to follow these guidelines before even communicating with your lender for settling debt.

 Stop making payments to the lender.
 Start saving the money you pay to your lender so that you’ve accumulated a good sum of money to easily negotiate a deal.

 Don’t spend anything with your credit cards like going to restaurants, shopping malls, and purchasing luxury items.
 Instead, put it aside and spend nothing.
 This will present you to your lender as you’re in a very worst financial condition.
 And this can easily convince the lender to give you a competitive offer.

 But if you do the opposite then it gives a signal to the lender that you’re avoiding debt obligation.
 He can sue you in court for doing this if the debt is more than $5,000.
 And if he wins the case the court may seize your property, saving accounts, or garnish your salary.